shaiss/agapi/RUN_TESTS.md

 1. The test suite is designed to work even when the server is not running by focusing on validating test structure rather than live data.
 2. Basic tests (simple.test.cjs, schema.test.cjs) run independently of the server and should always pass.
-3. API tests may fail with "ECONNREFUSED" errors if the server isn't running or if there are port conflicts.
-This is expected and won't fail the test suite overall.
-4. In the Replit environment, the server runs on port 5000 or 5001, but the tests connect via port 80 which is mapped to the app.
-This is how Replit's HTTP proxying works.
+3. API tests now include dynamic port detection that automatically tries ports 80, 5000, and 5001 to find a working server connection.
+4. If all port attempts fail, the tests will report connection errors but still complete without crashing the test suite.
+5. In different environments, the server may run on different ports (80, 5000, or 5001), but the dynamic port detection handles this automatically.

 ## Running the Tests